A Vision for Healing Land and People

 BACKGROUND INFORMATION

 Indigenous people must lead now.
 We are ready to lead now.
 The Visions and Dreams being sent to us now tell us it is time to do so.
 There is no more time for waiting for Western culture to change.
-A supplemental page of information about the issue of control and leadership is available here.

 THE PREMISE